akestoridis/zigator/README.md

 After reloading your `~/.bashrc` file, you should be able to find the `zigator` command.

+## Features

+Zigator enables its users to do the following:

+* Derive preconfigured Trust Center link keys from install codes
+* Decrypt and verify Zigbee packets
+* Encrypt and authenticate Zigbee packets
+* Parse almost all the header fields of Zigbee packets up to the APS layer
+* Infer information from captured Zigbee packets
+* Produce statistics from a database of Zigbee packets
+* Visualize data from a database of Zigbee packets
+* Train decision tree classifiers from a database of Zigbee packets
+* Inject forged packets over UDP

 ## Getting Started

-If you cannot capture your own Zigbee packets, you may use the PCAP files of the [CRAWDAD dataset cmu/zigbee‑smarthome](https://doi.org/10.15783/c7-nvc6-4q28) for your analysis.
+If you cannot capture your own Zigbee packets, you may use the pcap files of the [CRAWDAD dataset cmu/zigbee‑smarthome](https://doi.org/10.15783/c7-nvc6-4q28) for your analysis.
-After submitting the [CRAWDAD registration form](https://crawdad.org/registration-form.html), you will receive a username that will allow you to download the following ZIP files:
+After submitting the [CRAWDAD registration form](https://crawdad.org/registration-form.html), you will receive a username that will allow you to download the following zip files:

 * https://crawdad.org/download/cmu/zigbee-smarthome/sth3-room.zip
 * https://crawdad.org/download/cmu/zigbee-smarthome/sth2-room.zip